Leslie Roy Mesquite foliage

 This thornless, semi-evergreen hybrid rapidly forms a distinctive upright canopy of twisted branches; clusters of creamy white flowers in spring; sun loving and highly drought tolerant; best in a large, sunny area to appreciate its picturesque form

-Leslie Roy Mesquite has attractive bluish-green foliage throughout the season.
+Leslie Roy Mesquite has attractive bluish-green deciduous foliage on a tree with a round habit of growth.
 The small narrow pinnately compound leaves are highly ornamental but do not develop any appreciable fall color.
 It is draped in stunning clusters of creamy white catkins along the branches in mid spring.
 The fruits are showy tan pods displayed from early summer to early fall.

 Leslie Roy Mesquite is a dense multi-stemmed deciduous tree with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.